 To review, high-level languages are in immediate contrast with low-level languages.
 Low-level languages don’t go far beyond the 0s and 1s of machine code, which bears the most resemblance to how computers talk.

-Although low-level languages are slightly more readable than a couple of numbers, it can be just as confusing to look at.
+Although low-level languages are slightly more readable than a couple of numbers, they can be just as confusing to look at.
 This is why high-level languages are much preferred.

 High-level languages abstract machine code to syntax that can be understood relatively easily by human eyes.

-As an interpreted language, Python is translated line by line at runtime.
-Because of this, developers can sometimes debug code in real-time, simplifying the debugging process.
+As an interpreted language, Python translates code line by line at runtime, which simplifies debugging and fosters rapid development.
+Because of this, developers can sometimes debug code in real time!

 The most distinctive trait of Python is its use of whitespace.
 Typically, languages require some textual indicator that a block of code is finished.
 Often, those characters are brackets or semicolons.
 Instead, Python uses whitespace itself as a material marker for the end of a code block.